raspberrypilearning/mapping-data/en/step_2.md

 ---

 Check your code is properly indented.
 The code under the `with` should be indented, and then code under the `for` loop should be indented again.

 --- /collapse ---

+--- collapse ---
+---
+title: I am getting a message that the csv file is 'not defined'
+---

+Check your call to `load_data()` to be sure that the name of the file is a string.

+--- /collapse ---